austyking/custom-laravel-background-job/README.md

     php artisan migrate
     ```

+7. Serve the application (to view the dashboard):
+    ```sh
+    php artisan serve
+    ```

+8. Start the vite server as well:
+    ```sh
+    npm run dev
+    ```

+## Access the Dashboard
+Register an account by clicking "Register" in the top-right corner of the homepage or navigate to `{your-host}/register`.
+After registration, you can log in and access the dashboard.

+For the purpose of this Demo, I have created a route to run jobs.
+You can navigate to the `{your-host}/run-job` route to run a job.
+A default Job has been created which will run when this route is called.

+NOTE: You will have to refresh the dashboard to see the updated status of the job.

+The job **simply logs 1 to 50** in the default laravel.log file with a **sleep(1)** interval, so you may have time to refresh the dashboard and see the status(s).
+You can see the job in the `app/Runners/Jobs` directory.

 ## Configuration

 The configuration for the runner jobs can be found in the `config/runner.php` file.
 You can set the paths for PHP, log files, and job retry settings.